 Just that in our case, we happened to see a marked difference when jazz was playing, and we continue to take advantage of it this day.

 Given the above, we are strong believers that music therapy for dogs works.

-You can find a lot of products on the shelf for this, many made by very well known brands.
-However, our thought on this is that each dog may react differently to different music so it may be a trial-and-error thing to find the right music for you.
+You can find many products on the shelf for this, many made by very well known brands.
+However, our thought on this is that each dog may react differently to different music, so it may be a trial-and-error thing to find the right music for you.

 Cycle through your Sirius/Spotify/Pandora playlists.
 You might find that Buffy reacts differently to Billy Idol than Fido does. (hey, I’m an 80’s guy!).

 I’m not sure you need to run out and buy a music therapy playlist for $49.99 since you most likely have music in the house or at least the means to bring some music in.